Owen Sound Balance Clinic

 Exercise programs created to increase stability and reduce the risk of falls would improve overall physical functioning, which would improve the quality of life.

-We will design a personalized exercises program and work with with you 1 on 1 over a 6-12 week period to improve your strength, agility and balance.
+We will design a personalized exercise program and work with you 1 on 1 over a 6-12 week period to improve your strength, agility, and balance.

-You will attend the clinic once a week for a 45 minutes to 1 hour session of exercise therapy and we will provide an exercise program to practice at home as well.
+You will attend the clinic once a week for 45 minutes to 1-hour session of exercise therapy and we will provide an exercise program to practice at home as well.

 Physiotherapy initial assessment – $110.